golanlevin/60-212/2024/ltt2025/readme.md

 ![custom-pixel-assignment.png](img/custom-pixel-assignment.png)

 Presently, I use ComfyUI's affordances for AI image *analysis* (such as monocular depth estimation and promptable object segmentation) to *extend* this classic creative coding exercise.
 I want to remind students that AI is not just for image *synthesis*, but can be used for image *analysis* as well.
-This conceot was suggested by [Tom White](https://drib.net/).
+This concept was suggested by [Tom White](https://drib.net/).

 ![3_image_depth_and_segmentation_sm.png](img/3_image_depth_and_segmentation_sm.png)